manjaro-libhybris/manjaro-arm-tools/README.md

 ## deployarmimg
 This script will create checksums for and upload the newly generated image.
 It assumes you have upload access to our OSDN server.
 If you don't, you can't use this.
-PS: The torrents will not have a tracker, until Manjaro comes up with a solution.
-So torrents won't be useful untl that happens.

 **Syntax**